Last Updated on February 22, 2021 by Tanmay Sarkar

-Next, type the pick-up date and drop off date and click the green Search button.
+Next, type the pick-up date and drop-off date and click the green Search button.

 After clicking the Search button you will be taken to a new page.
 On this page, you will be given a list of RVs available for rent.
 Now you can further narrow down the list by applying the filters such as Guests, Price, Vehicles Type, Delivery, Instabook, and More filters.
-You can apply these filter and you will get an RV of your choice.
+You can apply these filters and you will get an RV of your choice.

 For Example, I want only fifth wheels to be showed in the list of RVs so, to get that I clicked Vehicle Type, a dropdown menu came up.
 From that, I clicked the fifth wheel and clicked the green Apply button.

 Now I get the only fifth wheels on the list.
 In this way, you can apply filters to get the desired RV.
-You can filter your search based on types of RV, amenities, price, type of kitchen or entertainment setup, pet-friendliness and customer ratings.
+You can filter your search based on types of RV, amenities, price, type of kitchen or entertainment setup, pet-friendliness, and customer ratings.

 After getting your desired RV you have to book it with outdoorsy and the owner.
 Just click the instant book option and you are set to go. but remember not all the RVs are not available for instant booking.
 Some of them have to be approved by the owners first before booking.

 The approval can take up to 24 hours, but most of the time it is approved within 2 hours of booking.
-The delay is because people are busy in their work so some owners are not so fast in responding.
+The delay is because people are busy with their work so some owners are not so fast in responding.

 You have to go through some pages before you book it with them.
-You can select the amenities that you want such as generators, grills, fridge, and others.
+You can select the amenities that you want such as generators, grills, fridges, and others.
 After that, you will be taken to a payment page.
 Now you have to select the insurance protection.
 I will say that you must take insurance to drive in peace.

 On the next page, there is trip protection which is cancellation protection.
 So, if you cancel the trip you will get a refund depending upon the selected trip protection.
 (Further, in the article you will get to know about these things)